 These sources, along with other references and maps, are available for purchase at the park’s visitor centers or by mail order from the Northwest Interpretive Association’s Park Store.

-Be prepared for mud, rain, sun and snow.
+Be prepared for mud, rain, sun, and snow.
 In many years the Wonderland Trail is still mostly snow-covered during June and early July.
 Delaying your hiking plans until mid to late July will allow time for snow to melt and give trail crews a chance to clear fallen trees and repair bridges.
-Do not travel at high elevations during storms without strong map and compass skills.
+Do not travel at high elevations during storms without a strong map and compass skills.
 If possible, postpone travel until trail or weather conditions improve.
-An ice axe may be useful in negotiating snowy sections of the trail, especially during June and July.
+An ice ax may be useful in negotiating snowy sections of the trail, especially during June and July.
 Beware of early snow storms in September!
-Check our web site for current trail conditions.
+Check our website for current trail conditions.
 NOAA weather radio also provides helpful weather information daily.

 Pack the “10 Essentials” and be prepared for minor injuries, sudden weather changes or delays.
 Always carry: